nodejs/undici/docs/Client.md

 Parameters:

+* **client** `Client`
 * **error** `Error`

 Emitted when socket has disconnected.
-The first argument of the event is the error which caused the socket to disconnect.
-The client will reconnect if or once `Client.size > 0`.
+The error argument of the event is the error which caused the socket to disconnect.
+The client will reconnect if or once `client.size > 0`.

 #### Example - Client disconnect event